IwannabeSplendid/Web_hack/README.md

 The server return a json message with following structure:
 [{  id :  ...,
-    filename : ...,
+ >>   filename : ...,
-    code : ...,
+ >>   code : ...,
-    graph : ...
+ >>   graph : ...
-  }
+ > }
-  ...
+ > ...
 ]

 ## Getting Started with App

-First of all, clone project in the working directory `git clone ...`.
-Then go into the working folder `cd Web_hack`.
-Use the 'pip3 install -r requirements.txt' command to install all of the Python modules and packages listed in the requirements.txt file.
-Upload the physical schemes of the scripts that need to be parsed to the folder 'hacknu-api/parser/src'.
+First of all, clone project in the working directory `git clone ...` Then go into the working folder `cd Web_hack`
+Use the 'pip3 install -r requirements.txt' command to install all of the Python modules and packages listed in the requirements.txt file
+Upload the physical schemes of the scripts that need to be parsed to the folder 'hacknu-api/parser/src'

 ## Running the server